jadecobra/python_tdd_exercises/source/truth table 05: logical equality.rst

                return False
            return True

-* updating the function with the first observation we have
+* updating the function with the first observation I have
   .. code-block:: python

        def logical_equality(p, q):